Ciarán of Saigir: Pre-Patrician Arrival

 Like the saints Ailbe of Emly, Declán of Ardmore and Abbán, Ciarán is credited with a pre-Patrician career in Munster, though the Lives hardly refer to these putative contemporaries.
 This tradition may reflect interaction with Christians of south Wales before St Patrick came to Ireland.

 Ciarán is said to have met Patrick in Italy and made allegiance to him.
 Some writers say that when St. Patrick arrived in Ireland, Ciarán was already a bishop, having been ordained while on the continent.
 It seems more likely, however, that he was one of the twelve men that Patrick, on his arrival, consecrated as helpers.
 He became the first bishop of Ossory.

 There is long-standing academic disagreement in the dating of the life of St. Ciarán of Saighir.
 Traditional Irish sources (his vitae, the Félire Óengusso, etc.) ascribe his missionary activity as before St Patrick, but assign no dates to his life.
-If true, he would have likely been born somewhere near the end of the 4th century and evangelizing in the 5th, and some writers accept this (Plummer, Hogan, Kenny).
+If true, he would have likely been born somewhere near the end of the 4th century and evangelised in the 5th, and some writers accept this (Plummer, Hogan, Kenny).

 According to W. O'Halloran, the Annals of Inisfallen have Ciarán born at Cape Clear in Cork in 352.

 Others such as Baring-Gould, Sharpe, O'Riain, and Sperber push his life forward variously into the 5th and even 6th centuries.
 Lanigan and Leslie Stephen place him in the 5th century, based on anecdotes that make him a contemporary of Ciarán of Clonmacnoise, Brendan of Birr, and Brendan of Clonfert.
 Lanigan suggests that Ciarán of Saighir was one of Finnian of Clonard's first students, and indicates that he was likely bishop sometime prior to 544.

 Miracles

 Legends attribute remarkable miracles to Ciarán.
 One day when Ciarán was still yet a child he made a beginning of his miracles; for in the air right over him a kite came soaring and, swooping down before his face, lifted a little bird that sat upon her nest.
-Compassion for the little bird took Ciarán, and he deemed it an ill thing to see it in such plight; thereupon the kite turned back and in front of him deposited the bird half dead, sore hurt; but Ciarán bade it rise and be whole.
+Compassion for the little bird took Ciarán, and he deemed it an ill thing to see it in such plight; thereupon the kite turned back and in front of him deposited the bird half dead, sorely hurt; but Ciarán bade it rise and be whole.
 The bird arose, and went whole upon its nest again.

 One such relates how the Lord Justice of Ireland, Risteárd de Tiúit, went to Athlone, with the intention of sending his brothers to Limerick, Waterford, and Wexford, that he himself might reside in Dublin and Athlone (alternately); but it happened, through the miracles of God, St Peter and St Ciarán, that some of the stones of the castle of Athlone fell upon his head, killing him, his priest and a number of his people.